jamesfmackenzie/jamesfmackenzie.github.io/_posts/2020-05-31-the-lenova-m93p-is-a-great-small-form-factor-emulation-pc.md

 ---
 layout: post
-title: The Lenovo M93p is an awesome mini emulation PC
+title: Lenovo M93p Tiny – The Best Mini PC for Emulation?
 date: '2020-05-31 00:02:30:00'
-summary: Thoughts on the Lenovo M93p Tiny as a small form factor emulation machine
+summary: Quick thoughts on the Lenovo M93p as a small form factor retrogaming machine
 tags: [How To, Videogames, Retrogaming]
 ---